picoxr/Launcher-Demo-UnityXR/README.md

 1. Click Settings > Developer> Business settings>Home Screen.
 2. Select the application that you want to use for Kiosk Mode.
 3. Reboot the device

+#License

+This project uses unity related components, if you want to share, modify, sell or distribute these components, please reach out to Unity for authorization.